 Foods that are concentrated in calories and nutrients include:

 • Dried fruits (raisins, dried apricots, dried cranberries)

 • Bean dips or spreads

 • High-calorie cereals

-• Healthy oils (such as olive or canola) in moderate amounts to stir-fry or sauté foods instead of steaming or baking without fat
+• Healthy oils (such as olive or canola) to stir-fry or sauté foods instead of steaming or baking without fat

 • 100% fruit juices

 • Nutritional supplement drinks

 You can also drink your beverages between meals instead of during meals.
 This may leave more room for higher calorie food at meals.

 If you're feeling up to it, combine eating more with adding strength training into your routine.
 This will help ensure that you gain back muscle mass; that way you can add pounds and stay lean.